lifeisstillgood/softwaremind/docs/conceptchapters/chunks/programmable_company.rst

 - politics ina dictatorship is at cabinet level.  but in a democracy it's suffused - the policy really does matter.

+Just how much of current business does *not* get written down - that's how much should not be in software